Skip to content

 2. Modify the squash.db.update-mode parameter according to the desired mode:

-• forced: The database update is executed without asking the user without asking the user for confirmation or verifying if a backup has been made.
+• forced (the default for the Docker image): The database update is executed without asking the user for confirmation or verifying if a backup has been made.

 Database update error analysis